‘RHOBH’ Star Denise Richards Reveals She Was Bullied

 It’s amazing to me in a short time eliminating gluten from my diet how much my thyroid has changed.
 A few of you pointed out after the #RHOBH reunion that my thyroid was enlarged.
 You were right, it was something I ignored until pointed out.
 I had no idea how much our diet really can affect our body and for me how toxic gluten really is … I thank all of you who sent me messages. #selfcare

-She also says that she worries about her daughters because there is so much pressure on young people that wasn’t around when she was younger.
+She also said that she worries about her daughters because there is so much pressure on young people that wasn’t around when she was younger.

 “I am a mom to three girls so I think about it a lot, it worries me,” she said.
 “I always tell them to stay positive and be kind.
 There is so much pressure on all these kids now.
 It needs to lighten up.”

-The reality tv drama isn’t the only kind she’ll be having this year.
+The reality TV drama isn’t the only kind she’ll be having this year.
 Richards is set to make an appearance on the Beverly Hills, 90210 spin-off, BH90210.

-She says that she has stayed in touch with the cast, which includes Tori Spelling, Jennie Garth, Shannen Doherty, Jason Priestley, Brian Austin Green, and Ian Ziering, since she first appeared on the show in 1992 for one episode.
-Now, she is excited to appear on the reboot
+She said that she has stayed in touch with the cast, which includes Tori Spelling, Jennie Garth, Shannen Doherty, Jason Priestley, Brian Austin Green, and Ian Ziering, since she first appeared on the show in 1992 for one episode.
+Now, she is excited to appear on the reboot.